nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 * For the :ref:`background firmware upgrade <nrf_desktop_bootloader_background_dfu>`, you must define the secondary image partition.
   This is because the update image is stored on the secondary image partition while the device is running firmware from the primary partition.
+  For this reason, the feature is not available for devices with smaller flash size, because the size of the required flash memory is essentially doubled.
+  The devices with smaller flash size can use either USB serial recovery or the MCUboot bootloader with the secondary image partition located on an external flash.
 * When you use :ref:`USB serial recovery <nrf_desktop_bootloader_serial_dfu>`, you do not need the secondary image partition.
   The firmware image is overwritten by the bootloader.

+For an example of configuration, see the static partition maps defined for the existing configuration that uses a given DFU method.
 For more information about how to configure the flash memory layout using the partition manager, see :ref:`partition_manager`.

+.. _nrf_desktop_pm_external_flash:

 External flash configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~